-x.
+z.
 Shared Housing.
 Shared housing is limited to YHDP renewal and replacement grants.
 A housing option for youth program participants who are not part of a household but are interested in sharing a housing unit with a roommate unrelated to the program participant.
-Each youth program participant must have their own lease where the rent is calculated on the youth's income, not the income of the entire unit.
+Each youth program participant must have their own lease where the rent is calculated on the youth's income, not the combined income of all residents within the unit.
 Grant funds can be used to rent a portion of the unit for their bedroom (or portion of if sharing with another person) plus a portion of shared living spaces (e.g., living room, kitchen).

-- y.
+aa.
 Solo Applicants.
 Per the Act, "A solo applicant may submit an application to the Secretary for a grant under subsection (a) and be awarded such grant on the same basis as such grants are awarded to other applicants based on the criteria described in section 427 [42 USC 11386a], but only if the Secretary determines that the solo applicant has attempted to participate in the continuum of care process but was not permitted to participate in a reasonable manner.
 The Secretary may award such grants directly to such applicants in a manner determined to be appropriate by the Secretary."
-A solo applicant must submit a solo applicant project application in e-snaps prior to the application deadline of 8:00 PM EST on November 16, 2021.
-Additionally, for HUD to consider its solo application, a solo applicant must also meet all the requirements outlined in Section X.C of this NOFO. - z.
-Transition Grant.
-A grant to fund a new project to transition an eligible renewal project being eliminated through reallocation from one program component to another eligible new component over a 1-year period.
-The new transition project must meet the following requirements: - (1) no more than 50 percent of each transition grant may be used for costs of eligible activities of the program component originally funded; - (2) transition grants in this Competition are eligible for renewal in subsequent fiscal years for eligible activities of the new component; - (3) to be eligible to receive a transition grant, the current recipient must have the consent of its Continuum of Care; and - (4) the new project application must meet project eligibility and project quality thresholds established by HUD in Sections V.C.3.b and c of this NOFO.
+A solo applicant must submit a solo applicant project application in e-snaps prior to the application deadline of 8:00 PM EDT on September 30, 2022.
+Additionally, for HUD to consider its solo application, a solo applicant must also meet all the requirements outlined in Section X.C of this NOFO.